AdobeDocs/audience-manager.en/help/using/c-integration/open-ad-server-destination.md

 Set up Open Ad Server as a destination and send Audience Manager data to that platform.

-## OAS as an Audience Manager Destination {#topic_97281B7C2B7E464E9B87B556148B6235}

-Set up Open Ad Server as a destination and send Audience Manager data to that platform.

 ## OAS Destination Requirements {#concept_B999EF0522C14FF7BB55A8465D29EE0C}

 Standards for code placement, supported key-value formats, reports, and the type of segment data sent to OAS.